cameronbrady1527/documentation-scraper/README.md

 6. Generates an index of all extracted documents

 ### Scraper Process
-1. Initializes the Firecrawl SDK with your API key
+1. Loads the API key from the `.env` file
-2. Creates a timestamped session directory
+2. Reads one or more target URLs from `providers.yaml`
-3. Submits the target URL for scraping
+3. Creates a timestamped session directory for each scrape operation
-4. Monitors progress until completion
+4. Submits each URL for scraping and monitors progress until completion
 5. Processes each page and formats content as markdown
 6. Creates an index linking to all scraped content